Hodgson happy with improved England performance

 "We were really unlucky not to win this game.
 I'm pleased we've given the fans something to cheer about in terms of our performance."

-The opening defeats that ended England's ambitions had been blamed on careless defending, with Hodgson opting to retain only Sturridge and centre back Gary Cahill for the clash against the impressive Costa Ricans.
+The opening defeats that ended England's ambitions had been blamed on careless defending, with Hodgson opting to retain only Sturridge and center back Gary Cahill for the clash against the impressive Costa Ricans.

 With captain Steven Gerrard on the bench, Jack Wilshere came in to the midfield along with 20-year-old Ross Barkley while Frank Lampard stepped in as skipper.